LuciferInLove/dynamic-sshmenu-aws/README.md

 	--tags value,           -t value    instance tags in "key1:value1,value2;key2:value1" format.
 If undefined, full list will be shown
-    --display-name value,   -d value    key of instance tag to display its values in results    (default: "Name") --help,                 -h          show help
+    --display-name value,   -d value    key of instance tag to display its values in results    (default: "Name") --public-ip,            -p          use public ip instead of private (default: false) --help,                 -h          show help
     --version,              -v          print the version